Dpontika/Java-OOP-Projects/Exceptions - Packages/Lab_8.1/README.md

-&nbsp; Testing all exception handling scenarios.
+  Testing all exception handling scenarios.